grafana/agent/docs/sources/flow/reference/components/otelcol.receiver.jaeger.md

 ## Examples

-This example creates a pipeline which accepts Jaeger-formatted traces and writes them to a OTLP server:
+This example creates a pipeline which accepts Jaeger-formatted traces and writes them to an OTLP server:

 ```river
 otelcol.receiver.jaeger "default" {